www.locriantica.it

 (Image source: Prof. G. Incorpora's private archive)

-That was caused by the really conservative Locrian ruling class which, following Zaleukos' strict legislation, wanted to preserve unchanged the economical structure of the polis.
-The agricultural property and its development was always preferred to the commerce development, therefore there was no need to mint coins.
+That was caused by the extremely conservative Locrian ruling class which, following Zaleukos' strict legislation, wanted to preserve, unchanged, the economical structure of the polis.
+The agricultural property and its development was always preferred to commerce development, therefore there was no need to mint coins.

-By the way, during the excavations, were brought again to light many coins of the VI and of the V century b.C. (minted in Sybaris, Kaulon, Kroton, etc.) which let us suppose that even if they didn't mint coins, the Locrians usually accepted coins as payment for commerce exchanges.
+By the way, during the archaeological excavations, were unearthed many coins of the VI and of the V century b.C. (minted in Sybaris, Kaulon, Kroton, etc.) which let the scholars suppose that even if the Locrians didn't mint coins, they usually accepted them as payment for commercial exchanges.

 Silver Locrian Coin